daniroblesc/favs/books/sweAtGoogle.md

 Over a span of a decade or more, most program dependencies, whether implicit or explicit, will likely change.
 This recognition is at the root of our distinction between software engineering and programming.

+This distinction is at the core of what we call *sustainability* for software.
+Your project is *sustainable* if, for the expected life span of your software, your are capable of reacting to whatever valuable change comes along, for either technical or business reasons.

+Another way to look at software engineering is to consider scale.
+How many people are involved?
+What part do they play in the development and maintenance over time?
+A programming task is often an act of individual creation, but software engineering task is a team effort.
+Team collaboration presents new problems, but also provides more potential to produce valuable systems than any single programmer could.

+Team organization, project composition, and the policies and practices of a software project all dominate this aspect of software engineering complexity.
+These problems are inherent to scale: as the organization grows and its projects expand, does it become more efficient at producing software?
+Does our development workflow become more efficient as we grow, or do our version control policies and testing strategies cost us proportionally more?

+We can also say that software engineering is different from programming in terms of the complexity of decisions that need to be made and their stakes.
+The job of a software engineer, or a software engineering leader, is to aim for sustainability and management of the scaling costs for the organization, the product and the development workflow.
+With those inputs in mind, evaluate your trade-offs and make rational decisions.

+## Conclusion
+We believe it is important to differentiate between the related-but-distinct terms "programming" and "software engineering".
+Much of that difference stems from the management of code over time, the impact of time on scale, and decision making in the face of those ideas.
+Programming is the immediate act of producing code.
+Software engineering is the set of policies, practices and tools that are necessary to make that code useful for as long as it needs to be used and allowing collaboration across a team.